 The implementation of the interoperability governance layer is evaluated through recommendations 20 to 24, which address two aspects: the implementation of holistic governance for interoperability activities across administrative levels and sectors, the identification and selection of common standards and specifications to facilitate interoperability.
 With respect to the interoperability governance layer, there have been significant improvements mainly regarding the implementation of a holistic governance across all administrative levels and sectors, and the implementation of defined processes for the selection and adoption of standards and specifications.
-More specifically, almost all European countries now provide interoperability governance with a holistic approach across all administrative levels and sectors, with the exception of three countries that are still in the process of doing so and have a dedicated budget for 2021.
+More specifically, almost all European countries now provide interoperability governance with a holistic approach across all administrative levels and sectors, with the exception of three countries that are still in the process of doing so.